colinnoel/hello-world/README.md

 Hello!
 Making changes for the first time :)

-Now I made more canges
+Now I made more changes